AliceWonderMiscreations/CacheInterfaceAPCu/README.md

 This is an implementation of [PSR-16](https://www.php-fig.org/psr/psr-16/) for the APCu caching engine.

-Two different classes are provided, a standard class and an extension of that class that allows for AEAD encryption of the cached data.
+Two different classes are provided.
+The first just provides a PSR-16 compliant interface to APCu and the second provides encryption of the cached data via the libsodium extension.

 Please refer to the files [`INSTALL.md`](INSTALL.md), [`USAGE.md`](USAGE.md), and [`SURVIVAL.md`](SURVIVAL.md) for more information specific to